What Are Adult Day Services

-ADP centers offer a non-medical model of care through a day-time program for elderly and younger adults with a focus on protective supervision by trained aides, structured activities, health monitoring, meals, out-of-home respite and support for the caregiver.
+ADP centers offer a non-medical model of care through a day-time program for elderly and younger adults with a focus on protective supervision by trained aides, structured activities, health monitoring, meals, out-of-home respite, and support for the caregiver.

 Adult Day Vendorized Program (ADVP)

-Programs in day center settings are licensed by California Department of Social Services Community Care Licensing Division
+Programs in day center settings are licensed by the California Department of Social Services Community Care Licensing Division

 Programs-Without-Walls designated by Regional Centers do not require licensure